Hexagram 1乾Heaven

 Zhu Xi’s later Zhouyi Benyi (1188) frames 乾 as 健, steadfast strength, and reads the four characters of the hexagram statement — 元亨利貞 — as four cardinal virtues: 元 originating, 亨 penetrating, 利 advantageous, 貞 firm-correct.
 These four map onto the seasonal cycle (spring origination, summer penetration, autumn advantage, winter firmness) and onto a parallel set of ethical virtues, which is why the hexagram has been read for two thousand years as a moral charter and not only as a divinatory instruction.

-The Bushi Zhengzong manual handles 乾 more practically: it marks the hexagram as the canonical signal for questions of the form “is this the right moment to commit to a new undertaking?” and reads the line positions as a sequencing rather than a verdict.
+The Bushi Zhengzong is a practical najia manual; YiGram reads 乾 in that spirit, taking the hexagram as a signal for questions of the form “is this the right moment to commit to a new undertaking?” and the line positions as a sequencing rather than a verdict.

 Translations and paraphrase by YiGram Editorial from the classical Chinese.
 We do not reuse any modern third-party English rendering of these commentaries.